chokobole/Tidy-Reinforcement-learning/README.md

-# Pretty Reinforcement Learning with Tensorflow
+# Tidy Reinforcement Learning with Tensorflow
 I am a researcher working on automation tasks using deep reinforcement learning.
 The paper and the reality were quite different, and there was a lot of difficulty during the automation task.
 I create this repository to help those who start a task using deep reinforcement learning.
 All of the code is in tensorflow and Python 3.